nicklamiller/rs_take_home/README.md

 The function call above will run with defaults, which are the data files supplied in the `data` folder and the example queries given in the problem statement.
 This will return the example output also listed in the problem statement.

-One can also supply their own spark dataframes too and get the association counts:
+One can also supply their own input:

     gene_disease_associations_df = spark.read.csv(...)